 Another area of inequality among humanity is the continuing inequality between women and men.
 Many Christians insist that women and men are essentially equal.
-However, because of the interpretation and application of a few Bible verses, most Christians still put restrictions on what women can do and can be.
+However, because of the interpretation of a few Bible verses, most Christians still put restrictions on what women can do and can be.
 And so, women (as individuals and as a group) are not treated as the equal of men.
-In some cultures, women are in fact treated very badly and have very few basic human rights and freedoms.
+In some cultures, women are treated especially badly and have very few basic human rights and freedoms.

 Jesus did not “stand up” for his rights.
 He willingly relinquished his divine privileges and humbled himself for the sake of the church.
 However, Jesus could relinquish his divine rights because he had them in the first place.
 Jesus truly was, and is, equal with God.

 In too many cases, all over the globe and in the church, women are simply denied equality.
 They do not have rights that they can voluntarily relinquish if they choose to do so.
-It is unjust and illogical to tell a woman to surrender rights that she does not actually have.
-Moreover, it is the people in advantaged situations (not the disadvantaged people) who are to share, or give up, certain benefits if we are to see equality.
+It is unjust, and illogical, to tell a woman to surrender rights that she does not actually have.
+Moreover, it is the people in advantaged situations (not the disadvantaged people) who are to share, or give up, certain benefits and privileges if we are to see equality.

 Instead of asking women to give up the right or expectation of equal opportunities and freedoms, it is preferable if men, who are generally in an advantaged, privileged position, could see women as true equals, treat women as true equals, and actively encourage gifted women in worthwhile pursuits, including ministry pursuits.

 Paul valued his female colleagues and encouraged women in ministry.
 The last chapter of his letter to the Romans contains warm commendations, and sincere salutations, to several women ministers.
-Here, and in his other letters, Paul used the same titles and descriptions for men ministers as for women ministers, titles such as apostle, minister, co-worker, etc. Paul regarded and treated all believers as equal.
+Here, and in his other letters, Paul used the same titles and descriptions for men ministers as for women ministers, titles such as apostle, minister, and co-worker.
+Paul regarded and treated all believers as equal.

 Equality in the Church

 The very early church experienced equality.
 Christians gave sacrificially so that no one was in need (Acts 4:32-35).
 Slaves were very much a part of the church communities.
 Some slaves, both men and women, were even ministers.
-[See endnote 4.]
-Economic, social, racial and gender barriers were broken down as Spirit-empowered ministry dealt with issues of greed, pride and bigotry, and fostered equality.
+Economic, social, racial, and gender barriers were broken down as Spirit-empowered ministry dealt with issues of greed, pride, and bigotry, and fostered equality.